zalando/backstage-plugin-api-linter/README.md

 #### Using ApiLinter:

-First export the plugin on `app/App.tsx` file
+First export the plugin on `app/App.tsx` file:

 ~~~javascript
 export { APILinterPlugin } from '@builder-knowledge/backstage-plugin-api-linter';